Improved Generation of Adversarial Examples Against Safety-aligned LLMs: Gap Between Input Gradients and the Effects of Token Replacements

 Previous endeavors utilize the gradient \wrt the token embeddings~\cite{lester2021power, wen2024pez} or \wrt the one-hot representations of tokens~\cite{ebrahimi2017hotflip, shin2020autoprompt, zou2023universal, jones2023automatically}, in order to solve the discrete optimization problem efficiently during attacking LLMs.
 A recent method, named Greedy Coordinate Gradient (GCG)~\cite{zou2023universal}, shows a significant improvement over other optimizers (\eg, AutoPrompt~\cite{shin2020autoprompt} and PEZ~\cite{wen2024pez}) on performing gradient-based attacks against LLMs in the white-box setting.
 Due to its effectiveness, we take GCG as a strong baseline and as a representative example to analyze previous gradient-based attacks against LLMs in this section.

 A typical LLM $f: \mathcal{X} \rightarrow \mathbb{R}^{|V|}$ with a vocabulary $V$ is trained to map a sequence of tokens $x_{1:n} = [x_1, ..., x_n] \in \mathcal{X}, x_i \in V$ to a probability distribution over the next token, denoted as $p_f(x_{n+1} | x_{1:n})$.
 To evoke a jailbreak to induce the a safety-aligned LLM generate harmful content according the user query, GCG attempts to add an adversarial suffix to the original user query and iteratively modifies the adversarial suffix to encourages the model output an affirmative target phrase, \eg, ``Sure, here's ...''.
-Consider an adversarial prompt (which is the concatenation of a user query and an adversarial suffix) as $x_{1:n}$ and a further concatenation with a target phrase as $x_{1:n^*}$, GCG aims to minimize the adversarial loss, which corresponds to the negative log probability of the target phrase.
+Consider an adversarial prompt (which is the concatenation of a user query and an adversarial suffix) as $x_{1:n}$ and a further concatenation with a target phrase as $x_{1:n^*}$, GCG aims to minimize the adversarial loss $L(x_{1:n^*})$ (denoted as $L(x)$ for simplicity), which corresponds to the negative log probability of the target phrase.
 It can be written as

-where $x_{\mathcal{A}}$ denotes the tokens of adversarial suffix in $x_{1:n}$ and $\mathcal{A}$ denotes the set of indices of the adversarial suffix tokens, and we use $L(x)$ to denote the adversarial loss.
-At each iteration, it computes the gradient of the cross-entropy loss \wrt the one-hot vector of a single token and uses each value of gradient to estimate the effect of replacing the current token with the corresponding one on loss.
+where $x_{\mathcal{A}}$ denotes the tokens of adversarial suffix in $x_{1:n}$ and $\mathcal{A}$ denotes the set of indices of the adversarial suffix tokens.
+At each iteration, it computes the gradient of the adversarial loss \wrt the one-hot vector of a single token and uses each value of gradient to estimate the effect of replacing the current token with the corresponding one on loss.
 Since the discrete nature of input, there is a gap between input gradients and the effects of token replacements, thus the estimate is not accurate enough.
 Previous efforts attempt to solve this problem by collecting a candidate set of token replacements according to the Top-$k$ values in the gradient and evaluating the candidates to pick the best token replacement with minimal loss~\cite{zou2023universal, shin2020autoprompt}.
-We target this problem in another fashion by refining the input gradient to narrow the gap.
+Due to the large gap, they requires a large candidate set size, \eg, 512 in GCG, which result in a large computational cost.
+Ideally, if the input gradients can accurately reflect the effects of token replacements, $k=1$ is sufficient to achieve minimal loss without needing a candidate set, thus obtaining the optimal token replacement with the lowest computational cost.
+Therefore, we advocate for refining the input gradient to narrow the gap, thereby improving performance while reducing computational cost.